juliangruendner/cql-fhir-search-data-extraction/README.md

 ## How to use

-Start up the blaze fhir server - `docker-compose up -d` Wait for the server to start up - you can check in your browser if it is started up - `http://localhost:8081/fhir/Patient` initialise the testdata - `bash init-testdata.sh` execute the example data extraction script - `python3 example-data-extraction.py`
+- Start up the blaze fhir server - `docker-compose up -d`
+- Wait for the server to start up - you can check in your browser if it is started up - `http://localhost:8081/fhir/Patient`
+- Initialise the testdata - `bash init-testdata.sh`
+- execute the example data extraction script - `python3 example-data-extraction.py`